-Use the ARTS as follows:
+Use terminal automation systems as follows:

 Locally developed procedures, operating instructions, and training material are required because of differences in equipment capability.
 Such locally developed procedures shall be supplemental to those contained in this section and shall be designed to make maximum use of the ARTS equipment.